 Yes, we will have student worker and work study opportunities during the Fall 2020 semester.

-If you wish to be considered for need-based assistance and loans, you must complete the FAFSA each year.
+If you wish to be reviewed for need-based financial aid programs, such as grants, and/or take advantage of federal loan programs, you must complete a FAFSA every year.

 We are committed to awarding aid at approximately the same level unless there has been a significant change to the family’s financial situation as reflected on the FAFSA.
 Merit awards can be renewed for a maximum of eight semesters as long as students maintain their GPA requirement.

 The federal government requires that we verify a number of students’ FAFSA’s by comparing the results with the data reported on their family’s income tax returns.
-If selected, you will be asked to provide our office with your Federal Tax Return Transcripts, W-2’s, and a completed Financial Aid Verification Form (Dependent (PDF) or Independent (PDF)).
+If selected, you will be asked to provide our office with your Federal Tax Return Transcripts, W-2’s, and a completed Financial Aid Verification Worksheet.
 Discrepancies in the data reported could result in a change to the financial aid package.